Reflections on the four facets of symmetry: how physics exemplifies rational thinking: Invariance

-One famous criticism against a realistic conception of science is the pessimistic (meta-)induction according to which the falsity of the past scientific theories should lead us to conclude that present theories are not reliable either \cite{Putnam78a,Laudan81a,Laudan84a}.
-However, this argument is fallacious \citeaffixed{Lewis01a}{another reason was recently given by} because it presupposes for science a too ambitious, unreachable and eventually meaningless goal.
-Following Z\'enon, the Renaissance protagonist of Marguerite Yourcenar's novel \textit{The Abyss}, \begin{quotation} { I have refrained from making an idol of truth, preferring to leave to it its more modest name of exactitude} \cite[p.~123, A conversation in Innsbruck]{Yourcenar76a}. \end{quotation} Indeed, realism should remain ``modest'' \cite{Bricmont/Sokal01a} since the reduction of information requested by any modelisation implies that the truth of a statement, of a prediction, can be conditional only.
-The most we can ask to a science law is to come with the knowledge of its limitation and hopefully with a quantitative control of the errors; but, of course, this can be achieved once the theory is mature enough and/or embedded in a wider one as a so-called effective theory.
-If we are to use a softer meta-induction argument (qualifying it as pessimistic or optimistic is a litmus test to determine whether you think that the science cup is half empty or half full), I am inclined to follow the lessons of history of science and consider that there cannot be but effective theories.
-The ``Dreams of a final theory'' \cite{Weinberg92a} remain an act of faith not far from the idealistic, therefore unrealistic, desire of Platonic truth \citeaffixed{Castellani02a}{for a fair and recent clarification on the subject see}.
+One famous criticism against a realistic conception of science is the pessimistic (meta-)induction according to which the falsity of the past scientific theories should lead us to conclude that present theories are not reliable either \citep{Putnam78a,Laudan81a,Laudan84a}.
+However, this argument is fallacious \citep[another reason was recently given by][]{Lewis01a} because it presupposes for science a too ambitious, unreachable and eventually meaningless goal. \am{Following Z\'enon, the Renaissance protagonist of Marguerite Yourcenar's novel \textit{The Abyss}, \begin{quotation} { I have refrained from making an idol of truth, preferring to leave to it its more modest name of exactitude} \cite[p.~123, A conversation in Innsbruck]{Yourcenar76a}. \end{quotation}} Indeed, realism should remain ``modest'' \citep{Bricmont/Sokal01a} since the reduction of information requested by any modelisation implies that the truth of a statement, of a prediction, can be conditional only.
+The most we can require from a science law is to come with the knowledge of its limitation and hopefully with a quantitative control of the errors; but, of course, this can be achieved once the theory is mature enough and/or embedded in a wider one as a so-called effective theory.
+If we are to use a softer meta-induction argument (qualifying it as pessimistic or optimistic is a litmus test to determine whether you think that the science cup is half empty or half full), if we follow the lessons of history of science and consider that there cannot be but effective theories.
+The ``Dreams of a final theory'' \citep{Weinberg92a} remain an act of faith not far from the idealistic, therefore unrealistic, desire of Platonic truth \citep[for a fair and recent clarification on the subject see][]{Castellani02a}.
 Nevertheless we can argue, for instance, that Newtonian mechanics remains universally true for macroscopic objects with small enough masses and velocities.
 Albeit we know relativity and quantum physics, computation of the location and the dates of eclipses will still be correctly done within the old classical framework; the main improvements on the precision of the predictions and retrodictions of eclipses are expected to come from a refinement of the planetary models (possibly with post-newtonian amendments but certainly not with full general relativity and even less quantum corrections) and are known to be limited in time by the chaotic character of the many-body (classical) problem.
 In that sense, Pythagoras' theorem or Kepler's law have not been undermined by the development of non-euclidean geometry, general relativity or quantum physics.